Reed-CompBio/spras/docs/tutorial/beginner.rst

 .. code:: yaml

    analysis:
       summary:
          include: true
       cytoscape:
          include: true
       ml:
          include: true
+      evaluation:
+         include: true

 SPRAS includes multiple downstream analyses that can be toggled on or off directly in the configuration file.
-When enabled, these analyses are performed per dataset and produce summaries or visualizations of the results from all enabled algorithms for that dataset.
+When enabled, these analyses are performed per dataset and produce summaries, visualizations, or evaluations of the results from all enabled algorithms for that dataset.

 .. note::